JuliaMixedModels/EmbraceUncertainty/contents/multiple.md

 It is perfectly legitimate to define models having random effects associated with non-nested factors.
 The reasons for the emphasis on defining random effects with respect to nested factors only are that such cases do occur frequently in practice and that some of the computational methods for estimating the parameters in the models can only be easily applied to nested factors.

-This is not the case for the methods used in the MixedModels package.
+This is not the case for the methods used `MixedModels.jl`.
 Indeed there is nothing special done for models with random effects for nested factors.
 When random effects are associated with multiple factors exactly the same computational methods are used whether the factors form a nested sequence or are partially crossed or are completely crossed.

 There is, however, one aspect of nested grouping factors that we should emphasize, which is the possibility of a factor that is *implicitly nested* within another factor.
-Suppose, for example, that the factor was sample defined as having three levels instead of 30 with the implicit assumption that sample is nested within batch.
+Suppose, for example, that the factor `sample` had been defined as having three levels instead of 30 with the implicit assumption that `sample` is nested within batch.
 It may seem silly to try to distinguish 30 different batches with only three levels of a factor but, unfortunately, data are frequently organized and presented like this, especially in text books.
-The factor cask in the data is exactly such an implicitly nested factor.
+The factor `cask` in the data is exactly such an implicitly nested factor.
-If we cross-tabulate cask and batch we get the impression that the and factors are crossed, not nested.
+If we cross-tabulate `cask` and `batch` we get the impression that these factors are crossed, not nested.
-If we know that the cask should be considered as nested within the batch then we should create a new categorical variable giving the batch-cask combination, which is exactly what the sample factor is.
+If we know that the `cask` should be considered as nested within the `batch` then we should create a new categorical variable giving the batch-cask combination, which is exactly what the `sample` factor is.
-A simple way to create such a factor is to use the interaction operator, '`&`', on the factors.
-It is advisable, but not necessary, to apply to the result thereby dropping unused levels of the interaction from the set of all possible levels of the factor.
-(An "unused level" is a combination that does not occur in the data.)
-A convenient code idiom is

 In a small data set like we can quickly detect a factor being implicitly nested within another factor and take appropriate action.
-In a large data set, perhaps hundreds of thousands of test scores for students in thousands of schools from hundreds of school districts, it is not always obvious if school identifiers are unique across the entire data set or just within a district.
+In a large data set, such as from a multi-center study, it is often assumed that, say, subject identifiers are unique to each center.
-If you are not sure, the safest thing to do is to create the interaction factor, as shown above, so you can be confident that levels of the district:school interaction do indeed correspond to unique schools.
+Frequently this is not the case.
+Especially when dealing with large data sets assumptions about nested identifiers should be checked carefully.

 ### Fitting a model with nested random effects {#sec:fittingPastes}